Table of Contents

 Offering discounts, free nights and other perks of the loyalty program are all very important things.
 This is a real incentive for guests to save up a little bit, but it’s also crucial to not overdo here.
 Find your happy medium in this tactic and don’t make people feel you are giving discounts right, left, and center.

 PPC advertising to turn one-time travelers into repeat guests

-This refers to paid advertising through the search engines.
-It will help you put your property in front of prospects who are searching for the stay in your area.
+This refers to paid advertising through search engines.
+It will help you put your property in front of prospects who are searching for a stay in your area.
 If they already were in your hotel/property, they might even recognize it.
 The main benefit of PPC is that it helps your ads appear at the right moment before the right person.

 Last but not least: improve guests’ experience while they are there

 Ok, this is going to be a list of obvious things you are most likely already taking care of but if you are not, here are the most effective tips: